PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_functions.md

     return 0;
 }
 ````
-Notice that the `type` is not repeated in the function call.
+When a function takes multiple arguments, they must be passed in the same order as in the function definition.

+In c++ only the required values are passed in i.e. there is no simple way to include the parameter names to make it easier to keep the order correct.
+****
-A slightly more advanced approach would be to pass in a reference to the input stream and then use the extraction operator.
+An alternative approach to the same program - slightly more advanced - would be to pass in a reference to the input stream and then use the extraction operator.
+Passing by reference is covered in a later section.
 ````{code-cell} c++
 :linenos:
 :tags: [remove-output, skip-execution]